What makes the Cambridge course in Psychological & Behavioural Sciences (PBS) so special?

-The Experimental Psychology department is located on the Downing Site, central in the city of Cambridge; made up of classrooms, laboratories.
+The Experimental Psychology department is located on the Downing Site, central in the city of Cambridge; made up of laboratories, a lecture theatre, department library, practical classroom, a social space for students (the Psychology Sanctuary) and for staff (Nick Mackintosh Seminar Room).
 You can expect to be set 1 to 2 essays a week on average, for which you have to do some reading.

 Can you tell me more about the PBS fellows?